-- Collision coverage: While your liability coverage can fix someone else’s car if you’re at fault and their liability coverage can fix yours if they caused the accident, you still need insurance to fix your own car in an accident you caused.
+- Collision coverage: While your liability coverage can pay toward fixing someone else’s car if you’re at fault in an accident and their liability coverage can pay toward fixing yours if they’re responsible, you may still require insurance to step in with paying for repairing or replacing your vehicle regardless of fault.
 That’s where collision coverage steps in.

 The more coverage you add to your policy, the more you’ll pay.
 But you’ll also be protected against more risks, which means your car insurance claim can pay for issues so you don’t have to.

 When should I file a car insurance claim?

 Generally, there are more cases when you should file an auto insurance claim rather than skip it.
 Here are a few key examples: